sumitsourav/vending_machine/README.md

   Run the Following Commands to setup the DB:
   `rake db:create` - To Create the database
-  `rake db:migrate` - To migrate the schema and related details Run `rails s` to start the server then Navigate to localhost:3000 to check if server is running
+  `rake db:migrate` - To migrate the schema and related details `rake db:seed` - To seed the database with beverages and ingredients Run `rails s` to start the server then Navigate to localhost:3000 to check if server is running

 - How to run the test suite